lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

          output "Valid signature"
 ~~~

-Note that in step 4 above, the function fails early if the first component fails to verify.
-Since no private keys are involved in a signature verification, there are no timing attacks to consider, so this is ok.

 As with `Composite-ML-DSA.Sign()`, there are two different context strings `ctx` at play: the application context `ctx` and the `mldsa-ctx` which behave the same in `verify()` as they do in `sign()`.